SumoLogic/sumologic-documentation/docs/alerts/monitors/alert-response.md

 To resolve an alert, click a row to select it and click **Resolve**.

-### View Granular Details

-To further investigate an alert in depth, click on a row.
-This will take you to the [Alert Page](#alert-page), where you can view granular details about an individual alert.

 ## Alert Page

+The Alert Page is where you can view granular details about an individual alert.
+To get to an Alert page, click on any row from your Alert list.

 An Alert provides curated information to on-calls in order for them to troubleshoot issues more quickly.
 It provides two different types of information to help get to the root cause of the issue quickly.
 * **Alert Details**: Overview of the alert that was triggered to help you understand the issue and its potential impact.